tim-hub/remote-code-runner/README.md

 - Multiple files are not supported.
 - There is no way to read input from console.
 Any user input code will cause timeout.

+# Security

+Remote code runner should only be served in private network.
+User identity check, rate limit must be done in application server or reverse proxy like Nginx.

 # Extension